kagaimiq/jl-uboot-tool/docs/how-to-enter-uboot.md

 This is the primary way of entering the USB download mode, which seems to be called "USB_KEY".

-When the chips boots up off its ROM, it checks for a special key signal on the USB lines, and if it found one, it skips the boot procss and goes straight to the USB download mode.
+When the chip boots off its Boot ROM, it checks for a special key on the USB lines, and if it found one, it proceeds to enter the UBOOT mode.

 The key itself is a 16-bit value 0x16EF (0001 0110 1110 1111), which is sent over the USB lines like so: